kubernetes-hy/kubernetes-hy.github.io/pages/part0.md

 ## Google Cloud Credits ##

 Getting google cloud credits.
-Starting on part 3 we'll start using google kubernetes engine.
+Starting on part 3 we'll start using Google Kubernetes Engine.
 It's not free but google has offered us some credits with a few caveats.

 ### Mistakes ###